 Richard was elected for a three year term in September 2015.
 Living in West Hill, Ottery St Mary, Richard has previously been elected to East Devon District Council.
 He has worked in pharmaceutical sales in the South West and has knowledge across 16 therapy areas, including cardiovascular, diabetes, osteoporosis, dementia, renal, infectious diseases, Parkinson’s and musculoskeletal (OA and RA)

 Peta lives in East Budleigh and was elected in September 2016 for a term of three years.
-She has contributed to the Council of Governors since 2013 through representation of the University of Exeter Medical School as an appointed governor.
-Peta is also a co-opted member of NHS Providers Governor Advisory Committee.
+She has contributed to the Council of Governors since 2013 through representation of the University of Exeter Medical School as appointed governor.
+Peta is Lead Governor (from September 2017) and also a co-opted member of NHS Providers Governor Advisory Committee.

 Peta has over thirty years of professional commitment to the NHS, working as a biomedical scientist, clinical researcher and educator at Great Ormond Street Hospital for Children, the SW Thames Renal & Transplantation Unit and the Universities of London and Exeter.
 She became Chair of Devon Wildlife Trust in December 2016 having been a Trustee for six years.